-In our previous article we explained you about the creation of Report Execution Snapshot.
-In this article, we will show you the steps involved in creating a Report History Snapshot in SSRS withan example.
+In our previous article, we explained to you about the creation of Report Execution Snapshot.
+In this article, we will show you the steps involved in creating a Report History Snapshot in SSRS with an example.

-Before we start creating a Snapshot in SSRS, Let me open my Report Manager to show the existing reports in our server.
-For this demonstration we are going to use the previously created report called Page Breaks Example 2 so please refer the same to understand the Report data.
+Before we start creating a Report Snapshot in SSRS, Let me open my Report Manager to show the existing reports on our server.
+For this demonstration, we are going to use the previously created report called Page Breaks Example 2, so please refer the same to understand the Report data.

 Create Report History Snapshot in SSRS

-Let me show you the default settings of the snapshots options page.
+Let me show you the default settings of the SSRS Report History Snapshot options page.

 - Allow Report History to be Created Manually: It allows you to create a report history.

 - Store All report snapshots in history: If you want to store the snapshots in Report History, then please checkmark this option.